neilcsmith-net/neilcsmith-net-website-deploy/_projects/performance/live-coding.md

 title: Live Coding
 description: Improvised live-coded performances
 project_venue:
-project_date: 2016-11-01T00:00:00.000Z
+project_date: 2017-05-01T00:00:00.000Z
 project_from_date: 2016-10-01T00:00:00.000Z
 list: true
-main_image_path: /assets/live-coding.jpg
+main_image_path: /assets/amen.jpg
-video_embed: '<iframe width="1280" height="720" src="https://www.youtube-nocookie.com/embed/c1rI6_Lg3eQ?rel=0" frameborder="0" allowfullscreen></iframe><iframe width="1280" height="720" src="https://www.youtube-nocookie.com/embed/qTQoE5UHgP8?rel=0" frameborder="0" allowfullscreen></iframe>'
+video_embed: '<iframe width="1280" height="720" src="https://www.youtube-nocookie.com/embed/SgE9POc5BdA?rel=0" frameborder="0" allowfullscreen></iframe><iframe width="1280" height="720" src="https://www.youtube-nocookie.com/embed/c1rI6_Lg3eQ?rel=0" frameborder="0" allowfullscreen></iframe>'
 ---
-Over recent months I've been working on a couple of new improvised live-coding performance pieces using [Praxis LIVE](/software/).
+Over the last year I've been working on a couple of new improvised live-coding performance pieces using [Praxis LIVE](/software/).

+## AMEN $ Mother Function

+One sample, one function – a live-coded, single function demolition of the most ubiquitous sample in modern music.
+This new performance work is both an essay in conceptual minimalism and an attempt at filling the dance floor with the aid of one wavetable and a little maths.

+The silent $ in the title (also used in the code), is in tribute to Gregory C. Coleman, the original drummer of the Amen break, who died homeless and broke.

+  * LPM : Radion, Amsterdam : May 18 2017
+  * Electric Nights : Athens : Apr 1 2017
+  * Audiograft : Old Fire Station, Oxford : Mar 10 2017

 ## Temperamental Recursions